davidje13/RevExp/README.md

 | `u`  | Unicode mode                   | None (`false`) |
 | `y`  | Sticky search                  | Not applicable |

-&dagger;: This syntax is accepted and invalid inputs will be rejected, but the library may not be able to fully narrow inputs when using patterns which include this feature.
+&dagger;: This syntax is accepted, any full or partial valid input will be accepted, and full or partial invalid inputs will be rejected, but the library may not be able to fully narrow inputs when using patterns which include this feature.

+&ddagger;: The syntax is accepted and any full or partial valid input will be accepted, but full or partial invalid inputs may not be rejected, and the library may not be able to fully narrow inputs when using patterns which include this feature.

 ## Usage